 Alloy provides a data-driven platform to help companies perform these due diligence tasks easily.
-The startup currently helps banks and other fintech companies handle KYC and AML checks and evaluate applicants to prevent suspicious actors and fraudsters from gaining access to these services.
+The startup currently helps banks and other fintech startups and established companies handle KYC and AML checks and evaluate applicants to prevent suspicious actors and fraudsters from gaining access to these services.

 The platform uses around various data sources including identity, document verification, credit data, and risk reports to guide its decision making.
 Users can also create custom rules to control customer onboarding, flag risky transactions, and detect account turnover.
 Alloy’s users report a 50 percent reduction in fraudulent account openings and a 95 percent efficiency increase compared to manual application reviews.